Life Expectancy: 10 - 12 years

-The Labrador Retriever is an easy-to-train, eager to please breed.
+The Golden Retriever is an easy-to-train, eager to please breed.

-Your Lab should be brushed daily to remove any excess fur.
-The Lab requires regular bathing.
-Be sure to choose a high-quality shampoo to optimize your dog's skin and coat health.
-Your Lab's nails will need to be clipped regularly.
-Cleaning your Lab's ears weekly will prevent ear infections in this breed.
+Goldens should be brushed daily to remove any excess fur.
+The Golden Retriever requires regular bathing.
+Be sure to choose a high-quality shampoo to optimize your dog’s skin and coat health.
+Your Golden Retriever’s nails will need clipped regularly.
+Cleaning this breed’s ears weekly will prevent ear infections.

-Your Lab will need a minimum of 60 minutes of activity per day to remain happy and behavior-free.
+Your Golden Retriever will need a minimum of 60 minutes of activity per day to remain behavior-free.
 This could be playing a game of fetch or going for a walk.

-Labrador Retrievers are very good with children and quickly becomes part of the family.
+Golden Retrievers are known to be very good with children and quickly become part of the family.

-Barking is not generally a problem with Labrador Retrievers.
+Barking is not generally a problem with Golden Retrievers

-The Labrador Retriever is one of the United States’ most popular dog breeds.
-The Labrador Retriever is an excellent breed to choose for a family setting.
-The Labrador Retriever is extremely friendly and learns quickly.
-They are also very good with children and individuals with special needs.
+The Golden Retriever is one of the United States’ most popular dog breeds.
+Why?
+The Golden Retriever is an excellent breed to choose for a family setting.
+The Golden Retriever is extremely friendly and learns quickly.
+They are also very good with children and those with special needs.

-The Labrador Retriever also finds family extremely important.
-If you choose a Labrador Retriever to be a part of your family, be certain to include him or her in your family activities.
+The Golden Retriever also finds family extremely important.
+If you choose a Golden Retriever to be a part of your family, be certain to include him or her in your family activities.
 They feel the need to be a part of their “pack” at all times.
 They enjoy spending time with you whether on a car ride or simply sitting with you as you watch television.

-The Labrador Retriever is a breed which sheds significantly.
+The Golden Retriever is a breed which sheds significantly.
 If you are looking for a dog which does not shed often, this is not the breed for you.
 This breed needs to be brushed once every day to keep a healthy, clean coat.
-You should give your Lab a bath every two months or so for their coat and skin to remain healthy.

 Hip Dysplasia (as found in many large dog breeds)